COVID-19 Coping Tips & Resources for Staff & Faculty

 - TAO, an online mental health service, has created a COVID-19 coping video and made their mindfulness video library available to anyone online, whether a TAO subscriber or not, for FREE (in English or French)

-- Virus anxiety website has daily mantras, write-in mental health questions, and calming online distractions
+- Virus anxiety website has daily mantras, information about xenophobia, parenting advice related to COVID, calming online distractions, and more

 - Yoga classes are available online through DoYogaWithMe: Offers a variety of free classes, as well as a free 2-month premium membership during the COVID-19 pandemic